neerajasridhar1992/helloworldflask/README.md

 ***7\.
 Challenges & Solutions:***

-1. ***Database Connection Issues:*** Initially, I used the pymysql driver, which is intended for MySQL, while the database was PostgreSQL.
+ i. ***Database Connection Issues:*** Initially, I used the pymysql driver, which is intended for MySQL, while the database was PostgreSQL.
 This caused connection issues.
 After realizing the mistake, I switched to a PostgreSQL-compatible driver, ensuring the application could connect to the database successfully.
-   2. ***Service Account Key Creation:*** While I intended to create the service account keys directly through Terraform, I encountered a JSON marshaling error.
+ ii. ***Service Account Key Creation:*** While I intended to create the service account keys directly through Terraform, I encountered a JSON marshaling error.
 To proceed with the project, I temporarily used the gcloud CLI to generate the keys manually.
 In a production setting, I would resolve this issue to automate the key creation process fully.

 ### **Monitoring**